What You Need to Know About Student Loans

 The FAFSA data is also used to determine eligibility for any federal grants available to your student, such as Federal Pell Grants, which are awarded to undergraduate students based on financial need as determined by the information in the FAFSA.
 In most cases, Federal grants do not require repayment; however, in some cases, grants are issued with some strings attached.
 For example, a teacher could receive a grant with an agreement to work in an under-served school district for 5 years after graduation.
 It is important to read the fine print of any grant money before accepting.

 Lastly, as mentioned, upon completion the FAFSA is distributed to the colleges and universities that you or your student have selected as potential schools.
 The information in the application is used by the school to put together the best “offer” to attract your student to their school.
 This summary will include the total cost of tuition, room and board, and books and resources and a summary that details how the cost will be paid – federal financial aid, any awards, grants or scholarships provided by the school, and any aid in exchange for work studies or campus employment.
-This is also known as the financial aid award package, which should be hitting mailboxes soon for the 2020/2021 academic year.
+This is also known as the financial aid award package, which should be hitting mailboxes soon for the upcoming academic year.

 Will Financial Aid Be Enough?